How to work out and claim Corporation Tax relief on trading losses.

 You can carry back £2,000 of the loss to cover the whole of the profit in the period ended 31 December 2015.

-The balance of the loss of £6,000 can’t be entirely carried back as only 6 months of the profits of £10,000 fall into the earlier 12 months of the loss making period.
+The balance of the loss of £6,000 cannot be entirely carried back as only 6 months of the profits of £10,000 fall into the earlier 12 months of the loss making period.

-Temporary extension of the carry-back of trading losses
+Temporary extension to carry back of trade losses

 How to claim for a trading loss to be carried back, or amend a claim